openeuler-mirror/docs/docs/en/docs/Installation/installation-guideline.md

 On the  **INSTALLATION SUMMARY**  page, click  **TIME \& DATE**.
 On the  **TIME \& DATE**  page, set the system time zone, date, and time.

+When setting the time zone, you can click a specific city on the map with the mouse, or select a region from the drop-down list of  **Region**  or a city from the drop-down list of  **City**  at the top of the page.

+If your city is not displayed on the map or in the drop-down list, select the nearest city in the same time zone.

 >![](./public_sys-resources/icon-note.gif) **NOTE:**
 >
 >- Before manually setting the time zone, disable the network time synchronization function in the upper right corner.